Razyapoo/KGBClusteringDocumentation/clustering.md

 There are two cases:

 - In the first case, there is at least one group at the [current hierarchical level](#current-hierarchical-level-glossary).
 In such case, algorithm randomly ungroups one of such group.
-- In the second case, there are only single nodes representing the parents of the nodes that were collapsed during the previous calls of the [*groupingOfClusters*](#grouping-of-clusters-glossary) operation in the past (see [Extension of the NodeCommon.ts](#extension-of-the-node-common) for more details).
+- In the second case, there are only single nodes representing the parents of the nodes that were collapsed during the previous calls of the ["groupingOfClusters"](#grouping-of-clusters-glossary) operation in the past (see [Extension of the NodeCommon.ts](#extension-of-the-node-common) for more details).
 In such case, after a call of the *groupingOfClustersManager* operation, collapsed nodes appear on the graph area as child nodes and their *isMountedInHierarchy* attribute value takes the value *true*.

 <h3 id="extension-of-the-graph-manipulator">Extension of the GraphManipulator.ts</h3>

 In this component, only group management methods are extended to set a parent node, a [hierarchical level](#hierarchical-level-glossary), and a [hierarchical group](#hierarchical-group-glossary).

 > **Warning**
-> Make sure that when you ungroup a group you need to remove that group from the parent list of child nodes and also otherwise when you group nodes you need to remove them from the parent list of children but add the newly created group as a child node.
+> Make sure that when you ungroup a group you need to remove that group from the parent list of child nodes and also otherwise when you group nodes you need to remove them from the parent list of child nodes but add the newly created group as a child node.

 <h3 id="extension-of-the-node">Extension of the Node.ts</h3>